 Currency prices are highly volatile.
 Price movements for currencies are influenced by, among other things: changing supply-demand relationships; trade, fiscal, monetary, exchange control programs and policies of governments; United States and foreign political and economic events and policies; changes in national and international interest rates and inflation; currency devaluation; and sentiment of the market place.
 None of these factors can be controlled by any individual advisor and no assurance can be given that ICA account management services will result in profitable trades for any customer or that a customer will not incur losses.
 Account leverage magnifies the impact of currency volatility on margin requirements of open positions.

 Any event which adversely affects the value of an investment would be magnified to the extent leverage employed, and will result in greater losses as gains.

 Forex positions cannot always be liquidated at the desired price.
 This can occur when the market is “thinly traded” (i.e., a relatively small volume of buy and sell orders).

-No assurance can be given that the techniques and strategies of the ICA MAP will be profitable in the future, or that the services offered will be available to you in the future.
-The specific details of the MAP trading approach are proprietary; consequently, you will not be able to determine the details of it.
-And changes to the approach can be done at anytime without prior consultation.
+No assurance can be given that the techniques and strategies of ICA will be profitable in the future, or that the services offered will be available to you in the future.
+The specific details of the trading approach are proprietary; consequently, you will not be able to determine the details of it.
+And changes to the approach, can be done at any time without prior consultation.

 FCM & Broker Stability